kokoalberti/postgis-baselayers/README.md

 * [Koeppen-Geiger Climate Classifications](app/datasets/koeppengeiger/)
 * [Example](app/datasets/example/)

-If there is a dataset you'd like to see included, please create an issue in the issue tracker, or add it yourself and send a pull request.
+If there is a dataset you'd like to see included, please create an issue in the issue tracker, or have a look at [CONTRIBUTING.md](CONTRIBUTING.md) on how to add it yourself.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Issues

 See the issue tracker for a list of issues and features.

-## Technical Details

-The database container is based on `mdillon/postgis`, and the application container uses `supervisord` to run the web-application and a Huey work queue for downloading and installing datasets in the background.

-## Contributing

-Contributions are welcome, either on the application itself or by adding additional datasets to the index.
-Please contact me first if you have some ideas or would like to contribute.

-### Datasets

-The `datasets` subdirectory contains all the instructions to install each individual dataset.
-Each dataset subdirectory contains:

-* A `Makefile` with `download`, `install`, and `clean` targets
-* A `README.md` with documentation
-* A `metadata.json` file with additional metadata.

-See the [example](app/datasets/example/) dataset for a basic setup with some documentation that can be used as a template for a new dataset.
-The general idea is that the `download` target in the Makefile downloads the dataset from some location on the internet, and that the `install` target installs the dataset into a separate schema in the PostGIS database.
-The container has an assortment of tools installed (GDAL, psql) to help in this process.

-See the [Makefile](app/datasets/example/Makefile) of the example dataset for an overview of how a dataset is downloaded and installed.

-### Application

-The application can be run in development mode by using Docker Compose and the `docker-compose-dev.yaml` compose file.
-This setup runs the application and the work queue in two different containers.
-Also, the application container uses Flask's development server instead of gunicorn for serving the web app.